microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

 - Android device with the micro:bit app installed.
     - To load a custom MakeCode URL long touch the micro:bit logo in the app main screen.
 A modal will appear with the option change the MakeCode URL.
+    - This URL setting will be reset every time the app is quit
 - iOS device with the micro:bit app installed.
-    - To load a different MakeCode URL, long press the MakeCode back chevron to choose beta.
+    - To load a different MakeCode version, long press the MakeCode back chevron to choose beta.
+    - The iOS app can only choose between beta and live.

 Two micro:bits needed:
 - micro:bit V1